-- Have primary responsibility for the learner's health - Are responsible for ensuring that the learner is well enough to attend the Trust - Should contact Trust should the learner refuse/miss medication prior to attending the Trust so that appropriate action can be implemented. - Should whenever possible, arrange with their doctor or other prescriber for medication to be administered outside of educational settings hours. - Should provide Trust with details of the learner's medical condition, medication and where the learner may need extra support or emergency attention. - Should meet and liaise with the Head of School, the Pastoral lead or Trust lead for Health, Safety and Premises to agree the Trust role in helping to meet their learner's medical needs, in accordance with this policy. - Are responsible for supplying written information about any medication the learner needs to take during the day they spend at Trust and letting Trust know in writing of any changes to the prescription, its administration or to the support required. - Are responsible for delivering supplies of medication to the Trust, collecting, and disposing of any unused medication at the end of each term. - Should, where possible, arrange for a sufficient supply of medication to be brought to Trust to minimise the need for Trust to continually request for replenishment of medication supplies.
+- Have primary responsibility for the learner's health - Are responsible for ensuring that the learner is well enough to attend the Trust - Should contact the Trust should the learner refuse/miss medication prior to attending the Trust so that appropriate action can be implemented. - Should whenever possible, arrange with their doctor or other prescriber for medication to be administered outside of educational settings hours. - Should provide the Trust with details of the learner's medical condition, medication and

+- where the learner may need extra support or emergency attention. - Should meet and liaise with the Head of School, the Pastoral Manager / Lead or the Trust Lead for Health & Safety to agree the Trust role in helping to meet their learner's medical needs, in accordance with this policy. - Are responsible for supplying written information about any medication the learner needs to take during the day they spend at the Trust and letting the Trust know in writing of any changes to the prescription, its administration or to the support required. - Are responsible for delivering supplies of medication to the Trust, collecting, and disposing of any unused medication at the end of each term. - Should, where possible, arrange for a sufficient supply of medication to be brought to the Trust to minimise the need for the Trust to continually request for replenishment of medication supplies.

-Roles and responsibilities - Head of School and/or Pastoral lead:
+Roles and responsibilities - Head of School and/or Pastoral Manager / Lead: